bratik121/RecomendAI_2024/README.md

 # RecomendAI_2024
-Project from a University course that uses AI/ML stuff
+Project from University course that uses AI/ML stuff